Amex Hilton Surpass review: Improved weekend night certificate and more

 - Hilton Honors Aspire Card from American Express – 150,000 Hilton points after you spend $4,000 on purchases within the first three months of account opening

 These are all considered different card products, which means it’s possible to earn the welcome bonus on more than one version.
-I’m a big fan of the Hilton Aspire card because it comes with incredible benefits that make it worth much more than the annual fee for frequent Hilton guests.
-(Here’s our review of the Hilton Aspire for more.)
+I’m a big fan of the Hilton Aspire card because it comes with incredible benefits that make it worth much more than the $450 annual fee (see rates and fees) for frequent Hilton guests.
+(Here’s our review of the Hilton Aspire.)

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.